 After raving about cosmeceuticals a few days ago, I thought I should probably get into more detail about what the heck they are.

-This is the most powerful stuff you can buy without a prescription, so you need to be really careful.
+This is the most powerful stuff you can buy without a prescription.
+Don’t say I haven’t warned you.

 The name says it all.
 These are cosmetics with pharmaceutical properties.